pan-webis-de/jairescalante11/README.md

 ## Input and Output Formats

-The software accepts authorship attribution datasets that are formatted according to the correspondong [PAN shared task on authorship attribution](http://pan.webis.de/tasks.html).
+The software accepts authorship attribution datasets that are formatted according to the corresponding [PAN shared task on authorship attribution](http://pan.webis.de/tasks.html).
 A number of [datasets can be found there](http://pan.webis.de/data.html), and all of them are formatted as follows.

 In a dataset's `TOP_DIRECTORY`, a `meta-file.json` is found which comprises